The Great Locomotive Chase

-The theft did not go unnoticed, however, and the General's crew used everything at their disposal - including other locomotives, a pushcar and even their legs - to pursue the stolen locomotive for 87 miles.
+The theft did not go unnoticed, however, and the General's crew used everything at their disposal - including the Texas locomotive, a pushcar, and even their legs - to pursue the stolen locomotive for 87 miles.

 At the Southern Museum, you'll follow in the daring footsteps of Confederate Conductor William Fuller as he chases the "Andrews Raiders" through north Georgia with a dramatic exhibit featuring an exciting movie about the raid, art and artifacts explaining the event, a mockup of Tunnel Hill and the locomotive General itself.
 In addition, the Medals of Honor awarded to Scott and Brown are on display, highlighting the courage and sacrifice made by these men in their attempt to help end the Civil War.

 - James J. Andrews, Leader - Executed June 7, 1862

 - William Campbell - Executed June 18, 1862

 - Samuel Robertson, Co.
 G, 33rd Division Ohio - Executed June 18, 1862